KannonZenetism/zenetism-field-physics/lattice-mathematics/LM03-orientation-algebra-and-infinity-formalism.md

 Centropy is structurally constrained; entropy is structurally permissive.

-Centropic expression requires multi-layer coherence across the lattice — alignment of dimensions, preservation of seal integrity, contractivity of recursion.
-Entropic expression requires only divergence from coherence.
+Centropic expression operates through multi‑layer coherence across the lattice, because coherence is intrinsic to its orientation.
+Entropic expression operates through divergence from coherence, because divergence is intrinsic to its orientation.

 **Proposition (Topological Bias):**